Treats infections caused by bacteria. Belongs to a class of drugs called cephalosporin antibiotics.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have ever had an allergic reaction to cephalosporin medicine, such as Keflex®, Velosef®, or Ceclor®.
+You should not use this medicine if you have ever had an allergic reaction to ceftizoxime or any other cephalosporin medicine such as Keflex®, Ceclor®, or Duricef®.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.

 - An IM injection is a shot given in your muscle (upper arm, thigh, buttocks).
 An IV infusion is medicine that is put directly into your body through one of your veins.